hoonjeseong/acr/README.md

 # ACR (Additional Clustering Refiner)

-__Additional Clustering Refiner (ACR)__, which regroups the contigs of the MAGs using k-means clustering algorithm, to obtain MAGs with better quality.
+__Additional Clustering Refiner (ACR)__, which regroups the contigs of the metagenome-assembled genomes (MAGs) using k-means clustering algorithm, to obtain MAGs with better quality.

 ----
 #### __Usage__